 - Get inside your Mercedes-Benz and start it.
-If it doesn’t start right away, let the battery charge for at least 5 minutes, or even longer if you can.
+If it doesn’t start immediately, let the battery charge for at least 5 minutes, or even longer if possible.

 - If your Mercedes-Benz refuses to start, see the Troubleshooting FAQ section below.

 - Once the car starts, disconnect the cables.
 Begin by disconnecting the negative battery cables on both cars.

 Caution: Your Mercedes-Benz’s electrical systems can get damaged, or the control units will trigger under voltage fault codes if you let the car run while connected to a dead battery.

 Note: Jump-starting a car with a fully discharged battery will shorten the life of the battery or damage the battery.